eformat/kerberos-tomcat-camel/README.md

 ## kerberos-tomcat-camel

-"As a developer i want to login to Microsoft SQL Server from a java container using integrated security (kerberos)"
+"As a developer i want to login to Microsoft SQL Server from a java/tomcat container using integrated security (kerberos)"

 - OpenShift/Kubernetes containers
 - Sidecar patter - kerberos ticket refresher